 Free-flow layouts are highly-experimental by design and an excellent choice for retailers looking to highlight different promotional displays.
 Unfortunately, it does tend to limit available space for products compared to traditional grids.
 You can see free-flow layouts in small boutique stores or within open areas of larger stores, such as a bookstore display area.Back to top

 Finding the right layout for your space often requires some degree of experimentation.
 Unfortunately, doing so is not always practical.
 If you want to test out a herringbone-loop design, for example, you’ll need sample models to visualize the space.
 For this reason, retailers increasingly turn to digital tools and retail store layout software that can create and optimize layouts on the fly.

-Resonai’s augmented reality platform for enterprises, Vera, is one such solution.
+Resonai’s comprehensive computer vision smart building platform, Vera, is one such solution.
 With Vera, retailers can create a highly-accurate, 3D version of every store, shelf, and individual product.
 From there, it’s easy to run scenarios and push remote recommendations to each location.
 A supplementary Vera-powered app helps retailers review data and real-time feedback before adjusting visual merchandising strategies.

 Are you ready to experiment with your retail store layout?
 Get in touch with Resonai today and set up a free demonstration.

 Retailers are constantly having to balance a desire to display as much inventory as possible with...

 From commercial real estate developers to home decor brands, the industry’s innovators have...

 In modern real estate, augmented reality can be as vital a foundation as stone.
 It lets developers...